 Remember you can communicate: If you need something during your session—water, a bathroom break, reassurance—you can ask.
 You're not trapped or incapacitated.

-Start with a moderate dose: If fear is significant, discuss a more moderate initial dose with your facilitator.
-There's no shame in building up gradually.
+Start with a moderate dose: If fear is significant, discuss a more moderate or gentle initial dose with your facilitator.
+There's no problem with building up gradually.

 Understand that challenging ≠ harmful: Discomfort during emotional processing is not the same as danger.
 You might feel sad, but you're safe while feeling sad.